mattiash/angular-tablesort/README.md

 Click once on a heading to sort ascending, twice for descending.
 Use shift-click to sort on more than one column.

+Additionally, these directives also makes it easy to add a default row that is shown in empty tables to make it explicit that the table is intentionally empty and not just broken.

 Usage
 -----